kitesi/music/README.md

 ## Usage

+### Configuration

+In your config file (differs for OSes; run `music get-config-path`), you can define your music path.
+This is where all your song files should be at.
+The default value is `~/Music`.

 ### Folder Structure

-Your `~/Music` folder should have folders only, and in those folders you should have the music files:
+Your music folder should have folders only, and in those folders you should have the music files:

 ```text